-Pursuant to an agreement entered into by the Company, as of September 12, 2017, with 26 W. 56 LLC, the Company expects to sell its New York facilities with a carrying value of \$0.4 million for \$14.0 million, exclusive of closing costs, and is expected to close during the third quarter of 2018.
-The Company will repay a portion of the outstanding Notes with the resulting net proceeds, as defined by the indenture governing our Notes (the "Indenture").
-The net proceeds are calculated differently than the gain that will be recognized for financial reporting purposes at the time of closing.

-As related to the New York asset sale, and in order to arrive at net proceeds as defined by the Indenture, the Company is permitted to hold back certain amounts related to taxes, relocation expenses and capital expenditures that are expected to become payable in the future.
-The net proceeds will be used to repay a portion of the outstanding indebtedness on our Notes.
+After the quarter ended June 30, 2018 and pursuant to an agreement entered into by the Company, as of September 12, 2017, with 26 W. 56 LLC, the Company closed on the sale of its New York facilities with a carrying value of \$0.4 million for \$14.0 million, exclusive of closing costs, on July 19, 2018.
+The Company will recognize a gain on the sale of the New York facilities in the third quarter of 2018.
+Additionally, the sale of the New York facilities resulted in net proceeds of \$10.4 million to the Company, as defined by the Indenture governing the Notes, which is calculated differently than the recognized gain for financial reporting purposes.
+In order to arrive at net proceeds, as defined by the Indenture, the Company is permitted to hold back certain amounts related to taxes, relocation expenses and capital expenditures that are expected to become payable in the future.
+The net proceeds of \$10.4 million will be used to repay a portion of the Notes during the third quarter of 2018.

-A summary of assets held for sale as of March 31, 2018 and December 31, 2017 is as follows (in thousands):
+A summary of assets held for sale as of June 30, 2018 and December 31, 2017 is as follows (in thousands):